rnpbr/opennetworking-docs/docs/en/Ferramentas/Primeiros passos - preparando o ambiente.md

-# Getting Started: Preparing the Environment
+# Getting Started: Setting Up the Environment

 ## :octicons-book-24: **1.
 Introduction**

-In this guide, we will cover the initial steps to prepare the monitoring environment using the Docker br-lab network.
+In this guide, we'll cover the initial steps to prepare the monitoring environment using the Docker br-lab network.
 This network was created to facilitate access, monitoring, and use of analysis tools in laboratories managed by Containerlab.
 Configuring the br-lab network is a necessary step for using most of the tools that will be shown in this guide.
-After configuring the monitoring tools on the br-lab network, they can be used in any laboratory, eliminating the need for reconfiguration for each new environment.
-This simplifies the testing of multiple configurations and allows the use of various analysis tools with greater efficiency.
+After configuring the monitoring tools on the br-lab network, they can be used in any laboratory, eliminating the need for reconfiguration with each new environment.
+This simplifies testing multiple configurations and allows for the use of various analysis tools more efficiently.

 ### :material-checkbox-marked-outline: **Advantages:**

-- **Single configuration**: Monitoring tools only need to be configured once, regardless of the laboratory in use.
+- **Single Configuration**: Monitoring tools only need to be configured once, regardless of the laboratory in use.
-- **Ease of testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
+- **Ease of Testing**: Enables the creation and testing of various laboratory configurations without the need for continuous adjustments to the tools.
-- **Flexible integration**: Allows easy addition of new laboratories and devices to the network without impacting the already configured infrastructure.
+- **Flexible Integration**: Allows you to easily add new laboratories and devices to the network without impacting the already configured infrastructure.

 ---